soyart/ssg/README.md

 To reduce complexity, ignored files and ssg headers/footers are not sent to `Impl`.
 This preserves the core functionality of the original ssg.

+An example of `Impl` would be the [index generator](./index.go), which intercept all unignored files

 > When using `Impl`, `HookAll` or `HookGenerate` are not called
 > unless explicitly called in the Impl.
 >